PhilippBaessler/contactmngr/dev/dev_notes.md

 # Implementation notes

--   the quick-and-dirty trick with `shiny::tabsetPanel` as hidden tabs to create some sort of dynamic GUI seems to be not working with `miniUI` if I want to have the page fully filled; I guess the reason is that the nesting of `miniContentPanel(tabsetPanel(tabPanelBody(fillCol(…` results in `fillCol` being the child of a *div* that has no explicit height.As here, the commented stuff does not work as intended - when using the uncommented part, the full height DT table works:
+-   the quick-and-dirty trick with `shiny::tabsetPanel` as hidden tabs to create some sort of dynamic GUI seems to be not working with `miniUI` if I want to have the page fully filled; I guess the reason is that the nesting of `miniContentPanel(tabsetPanel(tabPanelBody(fillCol(…` results in `fillCol` being the child of a *div* that has no explicit height.As here, the commented stuff does not work as intended - when using the un-commented part, the full height DT table works:

     ``` r
     ui <- miniUI::miniPage(